 - to engage the panelists and the audience in a discussion of the moral and societal impact of these issues.

-After more than four decades, the original promise of the Nobel Conference continues to be realized.
+After more than five decades, the original promise of the Nobel Conference continues to be realized.
 It is essentially the promise of Alfred Nobel’s testament, first ventured by the dying chemist-entrepreneur more than 100 years ago.
 It is characterized by an endeavor to launch international cooperation within the sciences and other cultural activities, and by cooperation based on reason in the service of humanity.
 This is the spirit in which the Nobel Conference carries on its work.
 The festivities and the glamour of the annual event should not draw away from the core scientific values on which the conference was founded.
 Alfred Nobel himself was a prodigious and dedicated worker, scientist, technician, and entrepreneur—a committed idealist.
 But he was also a gentle man and a generous host, one who was not above adding festivity and luster to seriousness and toil.

 While occasionally wandering into economics, the social sciences, and even philosophy or aesthetics, most conferences have dealt with the kinds of science issues for which Nobel Prizes are awarded.